-All allegations of discrimination in employment, including those involving an employee, job applicant, intern, volunteer, or other person contracted to provide services to the district shall be investigated and resolved in accordance with procedures specified in this administrative regulation.
+All allegations of discrimination in employment, including those involving an employee, job applicant, intern, volunteer, or job applicant, person contracted to provide services to the district shall be investigated and resolved in accordance with procedures specified in this administrative regulation.

-'''

 (cf. 0410 - Nondiscrimination in District Programs and Activities)

 (cf. 1240 - Volunteer Assistance)

 (cf. 3312 - Contracts)

 (cf. 3600 - Consultants)

 (cf. 4032 - Reasonable Accommodation)

-'''

-The district designates the position identified below as its coordinator for nondiscrimination in employment (coordinator) to coordinate organize and manage the district's efforts to comply with state and federal nondiscrimination laws and to answer inquiries regarding the district's nondiscrimination policies.
-The coordinator may be contacted at:
+The district designates the position identified below as its coordinator for nondiscrimination in employment (coordinator) to coordinate the district's efforts to comply with state and federal nondiscrimination laws and to answer inquiries regarding the district's nondiscrimination policies. -The coordinator may be contacted at:

-Assistant Superintendent, Human Resources 155 East 4th.
-St (951) 943-6369 Kirk.skorpanich@puhsd.org
+Assistant Superintendent, Human Resources (position title) 155 East 4th.
+St (address) (951) 943-6369 (telephone number) Kirk.skorpanich@puhsd.org (email)